atlemagnussen/backslash-site/articles/dotnet-core-cli-commands.md

 # Dotnet core commandline operations
 <img src="https://storage.googleapis.com/backslash-project.appspot.com/static/NETCore.png" alt="dotnet core logo" width="320">

 [.Net core](https://github.com/dotnet/core) is Microsoft's wonderfully refurbished new open source-cross platform successor for the now 20 year old .NET Framework.
 There are a lot of improvements such as the core of the framework not being as monolithic as its ancestor but more relies on NuGet for expanding.
-It is also docker enabled making it a natural choice in the new dawn of Cloud computing.
+Being cross platform it works with docker for Linux and thus making it a natural choice over .NET Framework in the new age of Big Cloud computing.

 But some of the greatest features is it's brand new and very consistent `CLI` tools.
 For command line and Vim geeks like myself this is very liberating.
 Even though you could run msbuild with .NET framework, this is completely different.